asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

 Fortunately, when mama's mother found out about the birth, she cancelled her upcoming trip to attend friend's daughter's graduation and took the week off of work to support us.
 She stayed with us during waking hours for an entire week, even after we left the hospital.

 During this time, she exceled at holding the baby to help him sleep, making sure Mama and Papa were fed and hydrated, and helped us navigate a storm of context switches from various check-ups and nurse/doctor/lactation visits and made sure to ask critical questions that we may have neglected.
 She also took on the responsiblity of providing ALL other family members updates on the baby, so that Mama and Papa could focus on baby.
+Ah, and she used her vast network to find us a highly well reviewed Lactation consultant who we could work with post hospital stay.

 ## Blood Sugar Roller Coaster